Backend Refactor - Summary 20.04.2023

 Helpers

-• Introduced the Result<T> struct.
-Service methods can now return a Result<T> which either represents the value of type T or an Exception.
-This avoids Exception throwing (which in my opinion is bad style in this case) and makes the return of methods more meaningful and simple.
+.
+This avoids Exception throwing (which in my opinion is bad style in this case) and makes the return of methods more meaningful and simple. - Added some new

 Code Changes

-• Refactored the AuthService to increase testability of the methods.
+to increase testability of the methods. - Refactored the

-• Refactored the UserService to have smaller Methods and better code style in general.
+to have smaller Methods and better code style in general. - Refactored the

 Formatter